AndreBaltazar8/ablac/docs/performance.md

 executables first on `PATH`; `ablac build` must still produce a working native program.
 The final link remains an external Clang/LLD handoff.

-Immutable scalar module values whose initializer is a literal are emitted as internal LLVM constants.
+Immutable scalar module values whose initializer is a literal or a proven constant expression are emitted as internal LLVM constants.
+Dependencies on other constant module values are folded recursively.
 Mutable module `var`s and effectful or not-yet-proven `val` initializers retain lazy runtime initialization.
-This distinction lets LLVM fold board IDs, pins, register addresses, and other nominal scalar constants through normal loads while preserving full module-level mutation.
+This distinction lets
+LLVM fold board IDs, pins, register addresses, and other nominal scalar constants through normal loads while preserving full module-level mutation.
 It also removes the export initialization guard when every module value is